 I had 17 years of not for profit experience in Canada and as such felt I could offer long term support to a charity in Sri Lanka.
 After a lot of internet research and sifting through many “voluntourism” opportunities, I found Tea Leaf Vision.

-In January 2016 I visited for a month as a general classroom volunteer with the understanding that if the project was a good fit I would make a longer-term commitment.
-It did not take long for me to know that I had found my place and before the end of that first trip I had committed to becoming the Tea Leaf Vision Volunteer Coordinator.
+In January 2016 I visited for a month as a general classroom volunteer with the understanding that if the project was a good fit I would make a longer term commitment.
+It did not take long for me to know that I had found my place and before the end of that first trip I had committed to becoming the TLV Volunteer Coordinator.

 I have visited at least once per year since that first visit in 2016.
 The students and teachers are a constant source of inspiration as they meet each day with big smiles and such a positive attitude.

 As a volunteer, I love to spend my time in the classroom sharing ideas and helping students and teachers to improve their English language skills.
 The desire to learn is strong and as such so is my commitment to support them.